hashicorp/terraform-aws-vault/modules/run-vault/README.md

 when the EC2 Instance is first booting.
 After running `run-vault` on that initial boot, the `systemd` configuration will automatically restart Vault if it crashes or the EC2 instance reboots.

+Note that `systemd` logs to its own journal by default.
+To view the Vault logs, run `journalctl -u vault.service`.
+To change the log output location, you can specify the `StandardOutput` and `StandardError` options by using the `--systemd-stdout` and `--systemd-stderr` options.
+See the [`systemd.exec` man pages](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#StandardOutput=) for available options, but note that the `file:path` option requires [systemd version >= 236](https://stackoverflow.com/a/48052152), which is not provided in the base Ubuntu 16.04 and Amazon Linux 2 images.

 See the [vault-cluster-public](https://github.com/hashicorp/terraform-aws-vault/tree/master/examples/vault-cluster-public) and
 [vault-cluster-private](https://github.com/hashicorp/terraform-aws-vault/tree/master/examples/vault-cluster-private) examples for fully-working sample code.